We help children aged 3-12 years with developmental and school-readiness challenges, build confidence, learn faster, and thrive — without the wait.

 Areas We Visit: Macksville, Nambucca, Bowraville, Stuarts Point, Eungai, Kempsey, Coffs Harbour

-We provide specialist NDIS-funded support in-person and online to help children catch up, build confidence, and thrive at school, home and in the community.
+We provide specialist NDIS-funded support in-person and online to help children (ages 3-12) catch up, build confidence, and thrive at preschool, primary school, home and in the community.

 Check out how our services can help your child reach their full potential. below.